kryptx/palmetto/README.md

 ### Resource Server

-Just like OAuth2, a Resource Server is the server requesting user identity information.
+Like OAuth, a Resource Server is the server requesting user identity information.
 It is expected to implement two API endpoints in order to facilitate authentication with Palmetto:

 #### Endpoint: Palmetto Handshake